TheIconfactory/Tapestry/Documentation/GettingStarted.md

 }
 ```

 This creates a JavaScript String variable named `interval` that contains one of the values in `choices`.
-The default value is "30".
+The default value is “30”.

-Now we update our script to use the variable:
+This new variable is added to our script:

 ```javascript
 var lastUpdate = null;